In the

 measurements 10 dB per division was used, and thus each minor division

 represents 2 dB.
-But in some it later measurements 5 dB per major division was used, and thus each
+But in later measurements 5 dB per major division was used, and thus each

 minor division is 1 dB.
 So you may have to squint a little bit on some.
 The